Maddiaa0/chuff/README.md

 ### lsp

 This software is being written to start the effort in creating a functional [lsp]("https://microsoft.github.io/language-server-protocol/") for huff.
 Huff is a _hard_ language to learn as there are so many footguns.
-Creating an LSP aims to provide feedback to people learning that will reduce the pain of these footguns.
+Creating an LSP aims to provide feedback to people learning that will reduce the pain of it all.

+## TODO

+- [ ] Complete Parsing Mvp
+- [ ] File based span support
+- [ ] Create example folder with an example of rich error feedback
+- [ ] Create sister project for ast verification